mgxy0/FWCrypt/guides/FWCrypt-guide.md

-# 🔒A little guide for FWCrypt🔓
+# 🔒 A little guide for FWCrypt 🔓

 ## Install 📦